aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/prover-guide.md

 }
 ```

-With this, the prover will produce the following diagnosis:
+With this, the Move Prover will produce the following diagnosis:

 ```
 error: post-condition does not hold